Foodfight!: Reception

-Upon the film's initial announcement in 2001, it was denounced for taking product placement to the extreme, and doing it in a film targeted at children.
+Upon the film's initial announcement in 2001, it was denounced for heavy product placement in a film targeted at children.
 Kasanoff responded to the controversy by stating that they were not paid monetarily for the brand inclusion, and therefore the addition of known brands did not constitute product placement; however, the brands were expected to provide $100 million worth of cross-promotion.

 Since its release, Foodfight! has been panned by critics and audiences alike, and is considered one of the worst films ever made: Mental Floss included it in a list of "10 Really Bad Movies that Define 'Bad Movies'" in 2012 and it appeared in lists of the worst movies ever made on Digital Trends in 2017, MSN in 2018, Fotogramas in 2020 and Time Out in 2022.
 It has also been referred to as one of the worst animated films ever made by Indiewire in 2015, Comic Book Resources in 2021, and twice by Screen Rant, in 2017 and 2020.
 In 2017, Rebecca Hawkes of The Daily Telegraph described Foodfight! as "the worst animated children's film ever made".
 In 2024, Collider not only named it the worst fantasy movie of the 2010s, but the "absolute worst [movie] of the 21st century, without any real competition."

 A 2012 review by Kate Valentine of Hollywood News called it "by far the crappiest piece of crap I have ever had the misfortune to watch", and a 2013 article from The New York Times was similarly scathing, saying, "The animation appears unfinished [...]
 And the plot [...] is impenetrable and even offensive."
 The New York Times article also reported that Foodfight! has been "seized upon by Internet purveyors of bad cinema".

 Describing the film as "one of those fall-of-civilization moments", Nathan Rabin of The A.V.
 Club wrote in 2013 that: "the grotesque ugliness of the animation alone would be a deal-breaker even if the film weren't also glaringly inappropriate in its sexuality, nightmare-inducing in its animation, and filled with Nazi overtones and iconography even more egregiously unfit for children than the script's wall-to-wall gauntlet of crude double entendres and weird intimations of inter-species sex".
 Rabin revisited Foodfight! in a 2019 article, stating that it "was the kind of bad movie I live for.
 This is the kind of movie so unbelievably, surreally and exquisitely terrible that you want to share it with the rest of the world.
 I was put on earth to suffer through abominations like Foodfight! so that society as a whole might benefit from my Christ-like sacrifice."
 In 2020, Esquires Tom Nicholson wrote that the film was "The Room, rendered in horribly sharp polygons" and that it was "easily the most horrifically ugly, confusing and unsettling animated film ever made."

-In 2024, a documentary covering details in the production (with interviews and footage of early animation) called Rotten: Behind the Foodfight was released.
+In 2024, a YouTube documentary covering details in the production (with interviews and footage of early animation) called Rotten: Behind the Foodfight was released.